Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Setup for resonant neutron swapping between branes

-It appears that the collisional dynamics between neutrons or in relation with the storage chamber walls is negligible provided that collisional time $ t_c$ is greater than $t_{cav}$ which is assumed to be satisfied in the experimental conditions.
-Since the neutron gas must be strongly polarized prior to the experiment, the Pauli exclusion principle will favor an increase of the collisional time $t_c$ thus promoting the experimental success.
+According to Eqs. (\ref{14}) and (\ref{14bis}), a neutron initially in a spin-up state in our brane reaches the other brane in a spin-down state (and reciprocally).
+Therefore, in order to achieve a successful transfer, the neutron gas in the vessel must be polarized before the experiment with a direction of polarization normal to the plane of rotation of the magnetic vector potential of the incident electromagnetic wave (Fig. 2.a).
+It appears that the collisional dynamics between neutrons or in relation with the storage chamber walls is negligible provided that collisional time $t_c$ is greater than $t_e$ which is assumed to be satisfied in the experimental conditions.
+Moreover since the neutron gas is polarized, the Pauli exclusion principle will favor an increase of the collisional time $t_c$ thus promoting the experimental success.\\